kopals123/SecureTaskAPI/README.md

 # SecureTaskAPI
 Building a Task Management API, but you're focusing on building it "from the ground up" with all the best practices.
-Absolutely!
-Below is the full list of tasks formatted in **Markdown** for your `README.md`.
-This list follows a real-world learning and implementation roadmap for building your `SecureTask.API` project from scratch, including best practices, security, and testing via Postman.

 ---
 | Layer            | Technology                        |